OldNESJunkie/uVNCRemoteControl/README.md

 THE USE OF THIS PROGRAM IS ENTIRELY AT YOUR OWN RISK.
 Yes.
 You are allowed to use it :-)

-uVNCRemoteControl is written in PureBasic (c) Fantaisie Software. uVNCRemoteControl is in no way affiliated with PureBasic or Fantaisie Software, nor do we claim any rights to their products.
+uVNC Remote Control is written in PureBasic (c) Fantaisie Software. uVNCRemoteControl is in no way affiliated with PureBasic or Fantaisie Software, nor do we claim any rights to their products.
 (You should try PureBasic though, it's a great language!)